WeblateOrg/weblate/docs/user/checks.rst

 can also lead to inconsistencies in displayed checks.
 You can find other translations of this string on the :guilabel:`Other occurrences` tab.

+This check applies to all components in a project that have :ref:`component-allow_translation_propagation` turned on.

 .. hint::

    For performance reasons, the check might not find all inconsistencies, it